-- 4. When typing is complete, press the RECRD key or ALT-RECRD keys to save the keystrokes assigned to the CMD key and exit the record mode.
-The Record / Play Select screen is again presented - 5.
-The cursor will be positioned in the description field for the CMD that you just recorded.
-Type the description for this CMD key.
+- 4. When typing is complete, press the RECORD key or ALT-F4 keys to save the keystrokes assigned to the CMD key and exit the record mode. - 5.
+The recorded keystroke sequence is permanently saved in the memory of the display module (even when it is turned off), until the sequence is deleted or recorded over.